Gnosder/Gaming/Fugue Wrath/DBC.md

 ### Bard
 #### T1
-    Burst Shot - Speed 1, If the attack hits may make a second attack that deals 1 less damage.
+    Burst Shot - Speed 1, If the attack hits may make a second attack that deals 2 less damage.
     Adders's Ballard - Speed 2, Deal damage and increase all allied damage by 1 for 1 round.
     Battle Voice - Will 4, Ease all allies attack actions for 3 rounds.
-    Inspiring Refrain - Will 1, Grant an ally an asset on their next action.
+    Inspiring Refrain - Int 1, Grant an ally an asset on their next action.
 #### T2
-    Barrage - Speed 2, Make 3 attacks against a target that do one less damage each.
+    Archer's Prowess - Trained in medium ranged weapons.
+Enabler.
-    Nature's Minnie - All recovery rolls that take place near a Bard gain +2.
+    Nature's Minnie - All resting recovery rolls that take place near a Bard gain +2.
 #### T3
-    Adder's Bite - Speed 2, Make a normal attack, on a hit the target is envenomed.
+    Adder's Bite - Speed 2, Make a normal attack, on a hit the target is envenomed taking a -3 penalty to their attacks and defense.
-    Warden's Paean - Will 2, Cure an ally of 1 enfeeblement.
+    Applying Your Knowledge: When you help another character undertake any action that you’re untrained in, you are treated as if you are trained in it.
+Action.
-    Radiant Finale - When an enemy is defeated you may spend 2 speed to grant an ally an action.
+    Radiant Finale - Once per round, When an enemy is defeated you may spend 4 speed to grant an ally an action.

 ### Machinist
 #### T1
     Crossbow Turret - Will 3, Deploy an automated crossbow turret that can attack a target of your choice.
 Lasts for 3 rounds.
-    Gauss Round - Speed 2, the attack deals damage as though the target's armor was 2 less.
-    Pinning Shot - Speed 2, If the attack hits the target is immobalized.
+    Marksman - You are trained in medium ranged weapons Pinning Shot - Speed 2, If the attack hits the target is immobalized.
     Wildfire - Speed 3, throw an alchemically unstable mixture that bursts into sticky flames when it stikes a hard surface.
 #### T2
-    Battle Tinker - Will 2, rapidly engineer a prototype cypher.
+    Cypher Tinker - Will 2, rapidly engineer a prototype cypher.
 The cypher has an effect you choose, but a drawback chosen by the GM.
 The cypher only lasts until it is used once or for 1 minute.
     B.O.S.T.E.R.
 (Bo's Original Self Taught Engineering Robot) - A small mechano-magical drone that grants an asset to any check it could aid with.
 #### T3
-    Hypercharge - Will 3, when you use a cypher, increase it's effect by 50%.
+    Expert Crafter -
     Queen Drive - Will 4+, BOSTER enters a combat form for 2 rounds plus 1 for any extra Will expended.
 It makes attacks with a light weapon each round that it is trained in.
 BOSTER can only enter queen drive once ever 10 minutes.
+Armor 1, trained in defense, 8 HP
     Flame Thrower - Speed 4, Make a heavy weapon attack against all enemies within close range.

 ### Warrior